xinw6/xinw6.github.io/_pages/about.md

   - /about.html
 ---

 This is the homepage of Xin Wei.
 I am a Ph.D. student in Old Dominion University.
 My advisor is Dr.Jian Wu.
-My research interests include applied machine learning, big scholarly big data, natural language programming.
+My research interests include applied machine learning, big scholarly big data, natural language processing.